Here’s the Amazon link: http://smarturl.it/kirbysecretgarden

 The man held his hands up.
 ‘Please, it can be fixed.’

 He took out his watch and showed it to Maisie, eight twenty-five.
 Maisie looked back at her own watch, eight twenty-five again.
 The man’s smile calmed her once again, however this time she was still aware of the tapping despite the feelings of contentment trying to drown it out.
 She put her cup down, concentrated, and decided a dignified exit might be the best way to handle the situation.
 ‘Well, this has been really nice, but I think I should be going.
 I do have school and all that, even if it is the last day of term.’

 ‘Of course,’ the man said, rising from his seat.
 ‘Perhaps we can walk down the other side of the garden?’ he said, pointing towards the hedge which intrigued Maisie.
 ‘I’d hate for you to miss what I consider the most beautiful area.’

 Maisie glanced at her watch again.
 Still eight twenty-five.
 ‘Alright, as long as we don’t dawdle.’

 The man laughed.
 ‘Dawdle?
 Not if you don’t want to.
 However, it really does make little difference.’

-They left the summer house, walking down a few shallow steps before once again she felt the gravel under her feet and heard its familiar crunch.
-Emerging through the hedge she’d seen from the summer house she saw this side of the garden was divided into compartments, what those over-arty gardening programmes, her granddad loved, might have called outside rooms.
-Not that she’d ever bought into the idea, after all where was the telly or a socket to plug in your phone.
+They left the summer house, walking down a few shallow steps before, once again, she felt the gravel under her feet and heard its familiar crunch.
+Emerging through the hedge she’d seen from the summer house she saw this side of the garden was divided into separate compartments, what those over-arty gardening programs her granddad loved, might have called outside rooms.
+Not that she’d ever bought into the idea.
+After all where was the telly or a socket to plug in your phone?
 However, looking at this she kind of understood what they meant.

 ‘Yes, even we struggle to remember how wonderful it must have been.’